By Frank Newman on 12th March 2016

 • Make things more transparent.
 Transparency is the best way to stop tongues wagging and finger pointing when the till does not balance or some stock goes missing.

 • Establish a clear money trail.
 You should be able to track the flow of every dollar that passes through the Club.
-I call it a money snail trail.

 • Make sure things are done efficiently by using the latest technology.

 All clubs should have their management systems reviewed at least once every three years.
 That review will reveal any holes that can be exploited and bring things up to speed with technology.
 It will also reveal which systems are not being put into practice.
-In my view committees are not doing their stewardship role properly if they are not regularly reviewing their systems.